Morgenrote-Team/Morgenroete-Beta/docs/0_Changelog.md

 Fixes:
 - The Public Construction Journal Entry does no longer cost you money as it is the default action and you can't stop it.
+- The character treatment alert will now also show if your physician is busy.